kawaii5/izbicki.me/blog/Conversions.md

 However, I must know what kind of conversion I am doing.
 Otherwise, I may end up with gibberish or the incorrect output like the “[Bush hid the facts](http://en.wikipedia.org/wiki/Bush_hid_the_facts)” event.
 "Bush hid the facts" shows how important it is to know what encoding the characters have.

 ##Conclusion
 I think that converting in Haskell is cleaner, simpler, and straightforward.
-While there is a correct way to convert between types in Haskell, there isn’t a correct way to convert between variables in C++.
+While there is a correct way to convert between types in Haskell, there isn’t a clear, correct way to convert between variables in C++.
 C++ does not have a clear encoding variable for unicode, but Haskell takes care of each type of encoding type.